wilsonray0819-star/zero-trust-security-labs/Lab-03-Network-Segmentation-and-ZTNA/README.md

-## Lab 03 – Policy Validation and Monitoring (Conditional Access)
+# Lab 03 – Policy Validation and Monitoring (Conditional Access)

-### Objective
+## Objective
-Validate Conditional Access policies safely using Microsoft Entra ID reporting tools to ensure Zero Trust controls function as intended before full enforcement.
+Validate Conditional Access policies safely using reporting and monitoring features in Microsoft Entra ID to ensure Zero Trust controls are effective prior to enforcement.

-This lab focuses on monitoring, analysis, and risk reduction prior to enabling enforcement.

----

-### Overview
-To prevent accidental user lockout and service disruption, Conditional Access policies should be evaluated in **Report-only mode** before being enforced.

-In this lab, the policy:

-**CA-Require-Compliant-Windows-Device**

-was deployed in Report-only mode to observe real sign-in behavior and measure potential enforcement impact.

-This approach aligns with Microsoft Zero Trust guidance:
+## Zero Trust Principles
 - Verify explicitly
 - Assume breach
-- Enforce access based on risk and trust signals

----

-### Technologies Used
+## Tools and Technologies
-- Microsoft Entra ID (Azure AD)
+- Microsoft Entra ID
 - Conditional Access
-- Entra Sign-in Logs
+- Sign-in logs and reporting
-- Policy Impact Reporting

----
+## Configuration Overview
+The Conditional Access policy **CA-Require-Compliant-Windows-Device** was deployed in **Report-only mode** to evaluate enforcement impact without risking user lockout.

+This approach allowed real sign-in behavior to be analyzed before enabling full enforcement.

-### Validation Methodology
+## Validation Approach

-The following Entra ID reporting views were analyzed:

-- **Policy impact**
-- **Sign-in logs**
-- **Report-only evaluation results**

-Metrics reviewed included:
+Using the Policy impact view in Microsoft Entra, the following metrics were reviewed:
 - Total sign-in activity over time
 - Percentage of sign-ins evaluated by the policy
-- Policy result outcomes if enforcement were enabled

----

-### Zero Trust Alignment
+- Policy application results in Report-only mode

+## Validation
-This validation process supports Zero Trust principles by:
+This validation step aligns with Zero Trust best practices by:

-- Verifying policy behavior before enforcement
+- Verifying access controls before enforcement
-- Reducing risk of unintended access disruption
+- Reducing the risk of accidental access disruption
-- Ensuring access decisions are based on device compliance signals
-- Providing measurable evidence of policy effectiveness
+- Providing measurable insight into policy effectiveness

----

-### Outcome
+## Outcome
-The Conditional Access policy was validated successfully in Report-only mode.
-Based on observed impact metrics, the policy can be safely transitioned to **On** to enforce access restrictions requiring compliant Windows devices.
+Once validated, this policy can be safely transitioned from Report-only to **On**, ensuring only compliant Windows devices can access protected resources.

----
+## Skills Demonstrated
+- Conditional Access policy validation
+- Risk-aware access control
+- Zero Trust monitoring and reporting

-### Evidence
+## Evidence
-- Conditional Access policy impact metrics
+Conditional Access policy impact metrics demonstrating enforcement readiness.
-- Report-only evaluation results demonstrating enforcement readiness